 GTX-101 is a non-narcotic, topical bio-adhesive film-forming bupivacaine spray designed to ease the symptoms of patients suffering with postherpetic neuralgia ("PHN").
-GTX-101's metered-dose of bupivacaine spray forms a thin bio-adhesive topical film on the surface of the patient's skin, which enables a touch-free, non-greasy application.
+GTX-101 is administered via a metered-dose of bupivacaine spray and forms a thin bio-adhesive topical film on the surface of the patient's skin, which enables a touch-free, non-greasy application.
 It also comes in convenient, portable 30 ml plastic bottles.
-Unlike oral gabapentin and lidocaine patches, we believe that the biphasic delivery mechanism of GTX-101 has the potential for rapid onset and continuous pain relief for up to eight hours.
+Unlike oral gabapentin and lidocaine patches, we believe that the biphasic delivery mechanism of GTX-101 has the potential for rapid onset of action and continuous pain relief for up to eight hours.
 No skin sensitivity was reported in a Phase 1 study.